S3 method for class 'psem'

 A

-summary table of the path coefficients, from link{coefs}
+summary table of the path coefficients, from link{coefs}.

-(Pseudo)-R2 values, from rsquared
+(Pseudo)-R2 values, from rsquared.

-splits the analysis based on an optional grouping
+The forthcoming argument groups splits the analysis based on an optional grouping

 factor, conducts separate d-sep tests, and reports goodness-of-fit and path